-This is the same process you’ll use for all your firearms, it’s just the disassembly and where you lube will be different from one gun to another.
+This is the same process you’ll use for all your firearms, it’s just the disassembly and where you lube that differs from one gun to another.

-Basically, you start with a solvent to break everything loose, then a wire bore brush to scrub everything out, then follow up with some more solvent to make sure everything is cleaned, followed by some sort of protectant.
+Basically, you start with a solvent to break everything loose, then a wire bore brush to scrub everything out.
+Then follow up with some more solvent to make sure everything is cleaned, followed by some sort of protectant.

-I know, it’s a pain to clean your guns, especially if you shoot often, but it really is something that will extend the life of your firearms, and will keep them working when you need them most.
+I know, it’s a pain to clean your guns, especially if you shoot often, but it really is something that will extend the life of your firearms and will keep them working when you need them most.